taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 2

 Upper left panel shows the typical icon for toilet facilities - **NEED TO DESIGN A TOILET ICON OF 2119**.
 Next panel: Zoom out to see Min, now wearing a large pack, exit the toilet facilities and lean against the wall with the sign; she still looks a bit groggy and disoriented.
 Next panel: We see Min in profile as she leans her head back against the wall, looking as if she is gathering her strength.
-Next 3 panels: Same perspective as previous panel, 1) Min's eyes snap open, and, looking more focused and alert, 2) she goes horizontal and 3) pushes off from the wall.
+Next 3 panels: Same perspective as previous panel, 1) Min's eyes snap open, and, looking more focused and alert, 2) she cautiously, expectantly, not-quite-believing the sensation, goes horizontal and 3) with a grin of newfound confidence and excited realization, pushes off from the wall.

 Large panel, takes up the rest of the page: We see that the toilets were actually part of a large cylindrical tunnel, with shops, restaurants, pubs, toilets, etc, all the way around the cylinder, and a crowded stream of people either swimming through the center (few) or holding onto moving rails that have been elevated inwards, away from the outer walls of the transit tunnel (many).
+These rails carve paths of high speed traffic around the station.

+This part of the station is crowded with mostly Earthers, who look more or less like Min, but with paler skin, eyes that bulge out of their heads a bit more, and bulky shoulders hunched from a lifetime of living underground, digging tunnels or working in the industrial offices of the World Government.
+They are all fully covered in World Government standard issue eSyrup clothing.
+Some have eSyrup body modifications, which are small, flat, flexible eSyrup circuits surgically embedded into or just under their skin.
+The Earthers tend to use the moving rails, clumsy in their unfamiliarity with lower gravity.

+The crowds also include Orbiters, some of whom were born in space and have never felt the full pull of Earth's gravity, so their bodies are generally less muscled.
+Orbiters tend to have thin legs, very large puffy heads, and wear full-body eSyrup leotards, which act as an exoskeleton to help support their posture and compensate for the bone loss they inevitably experience, growing up and living their lives in space.
+Their faces are naked, and many of them already have World Government standard issue space mask connector mods in their necks.
+Many of them swim around comfortably; Orbiter children chase each other and play dextrously in the low gravity.

 A sign pointing in the direction that Min is moving reads **"THIS WAY TO LOWER ESTATES ORBITAL STATION"**.
+Min weaves between the streams of heavy traffic, ignoring the Orbiter children chasing each other in the emptier areas of the station and treating the support beams of the station like trees.
+Min has a huge grin on her face; she is exhilerated by her first experience with lower gravity.

 ### Page 3

-Small panel: Min is swimming through the station along a "tunnel" created by the moving rails, which carve paths of high speed traffic around the station.
-She is enjoying flexing her muscles after the long ride from Recife.
+Small panel: Min is swimming through a narrow part of the station, along a "tunnel" taken up mostly by the moving rails.
+She is enjoying flexing her muscles after the long ride from Recife Launch Station.
 Min turns a corner and suddenly...

-Large half page spread: ...comes upon a section of the tunnel with a large viewing port.
+Large half page spread: ...the "tunnel" opens up into a large cavernous space with a food court, and below is a large viewing port.
 Earth gleams below like a greasy, grubby marble in the spotlight.

-Small panels: We see Min swim down to press her face and hands against the viewing port, view from the space side of the viewing port.
+Small panels: We see Min, grin replaced with awe at seeing the planet from orbit for the first time, swim down to press her face and hands against the viewing port, view from the space side of the viewing port.

-Next panel zooms in on her eyes, which are reflecting the Earth below and surrounded by shadowy eSyrup tatoos going wild, barely able to keep themselves invisible.
+Next panel zooms in on her eyes, glistening with emotion, which reflect the Earth below and are surrounded by shadowy eSyrup tatoos going wild, barely able to keep themselves invisible.

 #### Flashback